Skip to main content

 Learn More

-Find your Zen at Goat Yoga
+Find your zen at Goat Yoga

 A goat from goat yoga in Phoenix.

 Sarah Williams, owner of Desert Paddleboards has paired up with a neighboring farm to combine two of her most loved activities – yoga and goats.
 Whether you are in warrior pose, downward dog, or simply meditating, these lovable goats help motivate and challenge you to be your best.
-During the guided yoga class, these gentle, sweet, and loving animals roam the fields and are placed by the instructor on guests that are in specific poses.
+During the guided yoga class, these gentle, sweet, and loving animals roam the fields and are placed by the instructor on guests who are in specific poses.
 Arizona Goat Yoga is said to clear the mind and offers a chance to release endorphins from exercise and increase oxytocin with pet therapy.

 Learn More